-'May Heaven bless, you,' he said, leav-'I can assure you that my attentions ing the room, and hurrying to Ellen to will not undertake to describe their feelings and emotions on that occasion.
+'May Heaven bless you,' he said, leaving the room, and hurrying to Ellen to communicate the joyous news to her.
+I will not undertake to describe their feelings and emotions on that occasion.
 And the affair was settled to the heart's content of

 And how I wished I could be so happy as they appeared to be!
 But my turn had not come.
-And the thought struck me 'We believe you, my good friend, 're- very forcibly; 'will it ever come?'
-Kind quiet of thy mind!
-They crowded on my I can now see the danger of indulging thoughts and feelings like those.
-They in a single basket; for surely some of them 'You are aware that Ellen knows no will be broken, and peradventure all may father or mother, and that a great mystery be broken at one fell crash.
-And then on hangs over her birth and parentage,' said what shall we lean for support and comfort?
+And the thought struck mevery forcibly; 'will it ever come?'
+Kind reader, let not such thoughts disturb the quiet of thy mind!
+They crowded on my mind and heart at an age quite too early.
+I can now see the danger of indulging thoughts and feelings like those.
+They form a romantic and dazzling world which can never be reached.
+I don't disparage true and heartfelt love.
+O, no; I am not liable to such an accusation.
+I think as highly of the tender passion as any one else; but my object is to warn the young and inexperienced not to put all their eggs in a single basket; for surely some of them will be broken, and peradventure all may be broken at one fell crash.
+And then on what shall we lean for support and comfort?
 The mind, when properly educated and 'Indeed I am,' he replied.
 'But that disciplined, has many resources upon which makes no difference with me.
-The birth we can draw in the hours of adversity; of one is a circumstance over which no but if we train it to love a single object, control can be exercised, and for which no and that object fails us, on what can we one can be held morally responsible.
+The birth we can draw in the hours of adversity: of one is a circumstance over which no but if we train it to love a single object, control can be exercised, and for which no and that object fails us, on what can we one can be held morally responsible.
 It is rely?
-That is a question which may very enough for me to know that I love her and properly challenge the attention of the head lay upon the pillow among the rich were that head and face?
-What a subject adorn another pillow, and rest beside an | complain?
-I shall lose one companion and other head!
+That is a question which may very enough for me to know that I love her and properly challenge the attention of the head lav upon the pillow among the rich curls of her dark hair.
+O, how beautiful O, thought I, how happy he must be who were that head and face?
+What a subject can occupy my position.
+How sweet her for either painter or sculptor!
+There they breath, and how angelic her countenance! were in all their innocence and loveliness.
+But the Fates had so ordered it that I must And very soon the beautiful picture was to give place to another, and why should I adorn another pillow, and rest beside another head!
 Ever since childhood we had may find another. slept together, and never parted for a single night.
 Soon Ellen's bright eyes were filled still, makes me happy, she said, imprinting with tears, and her bosom with emotions, upon my cheek a warm and affectionate as I silently gazed upon her.

 Another day came, and Frank Stuart made preparations for leaving the scenes which had so recently become endeared to him.
-Soon after Ellen awoke, I noticed she was silent and thoughtful.
-I turned and gazed upon her lovely face as her
+Soon after Ellen awoke, Il noticed she was silent and thoughtful.
+I turned and gazed upon her lovely face as her replied, with a voice choked with emotions.

-Ellen said, with quivering lips, and eves | Yes, dear Alice, we will still live together. brimful of tears, those precious jewels of until you find one you love as I love the soul.
+Ellen said, with quivering lips, and eyes Yes, dear Alice, we will still live together, brimful of tears, those precious jewels of until you find one you love as I love the soul.